 This excellent latest collection includes some famous standards, such as George and Ira Gershwin’s “Our Love Is Here to Stay” and “Until the Real Thing Comes Along,” which has been recorded by Fats Waller, Billie Holiday, and many other artists.
 Kweskin enlivens such songs by incorporating little-known verses that have been dropped over the years; and he also delights in unearthing obscure gems, such as this album’s “Someone Turned the Moon Upside Down,” a 1950s Tony Bennett B side; and “At Ebb Tide,” a 1930s Hawaiian pop tune.

 Dirk Powell, When I Wait for You.
 Steve Earle has called fiddler, guitarist, and banjo player Dirk Powell an “artist of unique vision and unbending integrity” while Joan Baez has said he possesses “an overdose of talent.”
 You may well be offering similar plaudits after listening to this lilting Americana/folk release, Powell’s first solo album since 2014, which finds him delivering a series of indelible originals alongside the traditional “The Silk Merchant’s Daughter.”

 Highlights on the album, which prominently showcases fiddle and accordion, include the sweet “The Little Things,” with Sara Watkins sharing vocals; and the Cajun-flavored “Les Yeux de Rosalie,” which Powell sings in French.
 Also memorable is “Say Old Playmate,” where he duets with Rhiannon Giddens on a lyric inspired by an incidence of racism that his father experienced during childhood.
-A solid set, from first track to last.
+A solid set, from the first track to the last.